Roberto Gil Zuarth

 Roberto Gil Zuarth (born 10 October 1977) is a Mexican politician affiliated with the PAN.
 He was Undersecretary of the Interior.
 He also served as Deputy between 2009 and 2011 during the 61st Legislature.
 He contended in 2010 for the presidency of the National Action Party against Gustavo Madero Muñoz.
 He was Private Secretary to Mexican President Felipe Calderón.
-He currently serves as Senator of the LXIII Legislature of the Mexican Congress.
-Since 1 September 2015 he is the President of the Mexican Senate.
+He currently serves as Senator of the LXIII Legislature of the Mexican Congress.From 1 September 2015 to 31 August 2016, he was the President of the Mexican Senate.

 Early years and political career

 Roberto Gil Zuarth studied law at the Instituto Tecnológico Autónomo de México, and has a master's degree in constitutional law by the Charles III University of Madrid being a candidate to a PhD in law by the same university.

 He served as executive secretary of the Political Coordination Board in the Chamber of Deputies.
 He later served as technical secretary of the presidency of the executive board of the chamber.

 He later became advisor to Alonso Lujambio, member of the general council of the Federal Electoral Institute.
 From December 2006 to September 2007, he was chief advisor to the Secretariat of the Civil Service, which was run at the time by Germán Martínez Cázares.
 He was named representative of the PAN to the General Council of the Federal Electoral Institute and later named attorney to the National Executive Committee of his Party.

 In 2009, he was elected federal deputy for the PAN to the Mexican Chamber of Deputies.
 During this period he became undercoordinator of legislative process for the National Action Party's Parliamentary Group at the Chamber, as well as Secretary in the Budget and Public Accounts Committee.
 He was also secretary of the Special Committee for the analysis of the Tax Expenditure Budget, and a member of the Constitutional Affairs Committee.

 He requested license from his charge as deputy in 2010, when he was named Undersecretary of the Interior of the Secretariat of the Interior.
 In January 2011, he was named Private Secretary of Mexican President Felipe Calderón.

 He resigned a year later to become general coordinator of the National Presidential Campaign of Josefina Vázquez Mota, candidate of the PAN to the Mexican Presidency in the 2012 general elections.
 On those same elections he won a seat as Senator of the Republic.

 He is the author of several academic articles and essays on topics such as constitutional law, electoral law, and parliamentary law.
 He was a weekly columnist of Mexican journal Excélsior, until he became President of the Senate.

 In 2013, the ITAM gave him the Professional Merit Award of the Public Sector, an award given every year to former alumni with distinguished professional careers.